Eating Disorder Symptoms, Types and Treatment Methods

 Who has Eating Disorders?

 Currently, it is estimated that 7 million women and 1 million men suffer from an eating disorder.
 Eating disorders have reached epidemic levels in America in all segments of society; however, eating disorders are most common in individuals who have a higher social or economic background.
-This may be due to the fact that these individuals are continually striving to achieve the social standards of thinness in order to be accepted into their chosen career or lifestyle.
+This may be because these individuals are continually striving to achieve the social standards of thinness to be accepted into their chosen career or lifestyle.

 It is estimated that about 6% of persons with serious cases of eating disorders die and only 50% report being cured.
 Therefore, it is a debilitating disease that has consequences if it is not realized (by the individual or people around them) and treated correctly.